Glossary

 Contract

 A Python source file deployed to the Xian blockchain.
 Contains state declarations, an optional constructor, and one or more exported functions.
-User-submitted contracts must have names starting with con_.
+User-submitted contracts must have names starting with con_, and all deployed contract names must use lowercase ASCII letters, digits, and underscores only.

 E